HITECHCRIME/HC_SG118_Inner_State/README.md

 TOO MANY pathways in my mind alight
 THEM DIRE TIMES EVADED DAY FOR NIGHT
-SOLEMNLY DECLINED MY OWN RIGHTS inner states never scratches against meat space lies
+SOLEMNLY DECLINED (DEFINED) MY OWN RIGHTS in the inner states never scratches against meat space lies

 turned into a true form inside to an old soul i dieeed let me tell your humble tries then go